French Naval Aviation

 Super Étendard IVM

-The reconnaissance version of the original Étendard IV, the 22 examples went under a modernization program between 89 and 94 and would historically outlast the ‘Super’ versions by two decades.
+The reconnaissance version of the original Étendard IV, the 22 examples were modernized between 89 and 94 and would historically outlast the ‘Super’ versions by two decades.
 A standard air group has 4 of these on board.
 They operate from three Squadrons (16F, 18F, 20F).

 BR.1150 Atlantic 1 & 2